-In its ECL model, the Group considers a broad range of information when assessing credit risk and measuring expected credit losses, including past experience, current economic conditions and forward looking information such as GDP growth, unemployment rates and house price indices.
+In its ECL model, the Group considers a broad range of information when assessing credit risk and measuring expected credit losses, including past experience, current economic conditions but not forward looking information.

 The inputs and models used for calculating ECLs may not always capture all characteristics of the market at the date of the financial statements.
 To reflect this, qualitative adjustments or overlays are occasionally made as temporary adjustments when such differences are significantly material.